 God is in the details of operational due diligence.
 He (or she or it) is in the “hows” of business.
-If you are not asking “what could go wrong here?” you are aiming the gun squarely at your foot (or your head).
+If you are not asking “How are their operational processes and norms different than ours?” you are aiming the gun squarely at your foot (or your head).

 Any situation where there is a wide gap between how something is done at two companies has potential problems that will outweigh any potential opportunity if you don’t (1) accept and understand the differences, (2) tackle them as key value drivers or killers, and (3) do it right away.